bonitasoft/bonita-doc/md/specify-data-in-a-process-definition.md

 ## Transient data

 A variable can be transient or persistent.
 A transient variable is stored only in memory, saving database transactions.
-A persistent variable is stored in the Bonita BPM Engine database.
+A persistent variable is stored in the Bonita Engine database.

 It is possible to update the value of a transient variable in a task, but this is not recommended.
 The value of a transient variable in a task is not preserved when the app server restarts.
 The value is reset to the initial value.
 When deciding whether to use a transient or persistent variable, consider whether the the variable is used in an operation.
 In particular, if a operation script does several things, one of which is to update a transient variable and the app server restarts after the script has run but before the end of the task, the transient variable is reset but the other changes made by the script survive the restart.